fredrikoller/production-ready-serverless-workshop-kits/06_API Gateway best practices/README.md

 5. set up dashboards

-For more details, see my [check-list for going live with API Gateway](https://theburningmonk.com/2019/11/check-list-for-going-live-with-api-gateway-and-lambda/).
+For more details, see my [check-list for going live with API Gateway](https://theburningmonk.com/2019/11/check-list-for-going-live-with-api-gateway-and-lambda/) and [where to apply caching in your serverless architecture](https://theburningmonk.com/2019/10/all-you-need-to-know-about-caching-for-serverless-applications/).